2-IMMERSE/timeline-service/readme.md

 ## Other files and directories

 - _client_ is a Python client for the timeline service.
 It uses the REST API of the service to run documents.
 It does not play media, but it goes through the whole motion.
+It does not work at the moment.
 - _test_ has the test files for acceptance testing.
+Run with `cd test ; python -m unittest discover`.
 - _samples_ has some old sample documents which may no longer work.
 - _api_ has some documentation on the REST api, but it may be outdated.